Originating & Underwriting

 • If DU can enhance a borrower’s credit assessment from 12 months of asset verification report data, it does not necessarily mean they receive asset validation, and vice versa.

 • Unlike the validation of assets, DU is not validating the borrower’s rent payment history, but is using the rent payment history to supplement the credit risk assessment.
-These loans remain eligible for the DU limited waiver of representations and warranties described in A2-2-04
+These loans remain eligible for the DU limited waiver of representations and warranties described in Selling Guide A2-2-04

 • Q18.